phdonner/verkkotunnus/README.md

 # Verkkotunnus jokaista Kuhmon kylää varten

-_English summary: This proposal aims at promoting the information society process by a simple and cost-effective pilot in Kuhmo.
+_English summary: This proposal aims at promoting the Finnish information society construction process by a simple and cost-effective pilot in Kuhmo.
 It builds on the hierarchical structure of the domain name system.
 Local villages can benefit from domain names provided by the municipality.
 A village based domain name system would immediately signal the location of the village; something which could be easy to learn by users and administrators._

 Kunnan perustehtävänä on edistää kuntalaisten hyvinvointia, yhteisöllisyyttä ja alueen elinvoimaa.
 Kuhmon maaseudun kyliä tulee tukea, jotta ne voivat hyötyä suomalaisesta tietoyhteiskunnasta ja oppia esimerkkien avulla osallistumaan suomalaisen tietoyhteiskunnan rakentamiseen.